ACCESS-NRI/model-deployment-template/README.md

 In order to deploy to a given deployment target:

-* Environments with the name of the deployment target must be created _in this repository_ and have the associated secrets/variables set ([see below](#environment-secrets))
+* Environments with the name of the deployment target and the type must be created _in this repository_ and have the associated secrets/variables set ([see below](#environment-secrets))
 * There must be a `Prerelease` Environment associated with the `Release` Environment.
-For example, if we are deploying to `SUPERCOMPUTER`, we require Environments with the names `SUPERCOMPUTER`, `SUPERCOMPUTER Prerelease`.
+For example, if we are deploying to `SUPERCOMPUTER`, we require Environments with the names `SUPERCOMPUTER Release`, `SUPERCOMPUTER Prerelease`.

 When setting the environment up, remember to require sign off by a member of ACCESS-NRI when deploying as a `Release`.